bslew/antabTr/readme.md

 # GENERAL

-This package ports the antabfs program
+This package ports the original antabfs program
 (see [VLBI-utilities](https://github.com/evn-vlbi/VLBI-utilities) repository)
-to python3 and implements gathering users' inputs to facilitate machine learning approach to generating antab files automatically.
-It also unifies tabs/spaces convention, introduces experimental processing pipeline and provides support for configuration files.
+to python3 and implements several modifications including storing users' inputs to enable machine learning approach to generating antab files automatically.
+It also unifies tabs/spaces convention, improves modularization and re-usability of the code, provides support for configuration files, command line parser, reading data from vlbeer for building ML training sets and plotting options.
+It also introduces experimental antab files processing pipeline.

-This version of the program is extended at Toruń VLBI station, but the core functionality related to processing logs and generating antabs is largely unchanged.
+This version of the program is extended at Toruń VLBI station, but the core functionality related to processing logs and generating antabs is largely unchanged and compatible with antabfs program version '20201123'.

 The name of the program "antabTr" is a variation of the original name and indicates that the program collects and stores users input as training data useful